 Fringe Benefits Tax Compliance Cost Review

-In February 2018, the Minister for Revenue and Financial Services wrote to the Board requesting that the Board conduct a comprehensive review of the compliance costs associated with obligations under Fringe Benefits Tax (FBT) legislation.
-The Minister also requested that the Board examine the approach in comparable countries to the taxation of fringe benefits provided by employers to their employees.
+In February 2018, the Australian Government wrote to the Board of Taxation requesting that the Board conduct a comprehensive review of the compliance costs associated with obligations under Fringe Benefits Tax (FBT) legislation.
+The Board will also examine the approach in comparable countries to the taxation of fringe benefits provided by employers to their employees.
 As part of the review, the Board is conducting a number of research initiatives to estimate and identify reasons for compliance costs.
-This includes conducting focus groups, online surveys and case study interviews.
-Further information on each initiative and how you can participate is outlined below.

-The Board is intending to provide its advice based on this research to the Government in early 2019.
+The Board is intending to provide its advice and recommendations on compliance cost improvements to the Government in early 2019.

 The Board has appointed Board member, Mrs Rosheen Garnon, to lead the work on this review.
 Mrs Garnon is assisted by a number of other Board members including Ms Karen Payne (CEO) and Mr Neville Mitchell.
-In addition, the Board has formed a working group made up of representatives from the Australian Taxation Office, Treasury, academia, the G100 and professional firms.
+In addition, the Board has formed a working group made up of representatives from the Australian Taxation Office, Treasury, academia and the G100.

 The Board encourages all relevant stakeholders to participate in our research initiatives where possible.
-Your participation will help the Board formulate its recommendations by identifying areas where we can reduce the time and compliance cost associated with complying with their FBT obligations.
+Your participation will help the Board formulate its recommendations by identifying areas where we can reduce the cost associated with complying with their FBT obligations.